 Tom Engelhardt is the founder of TomDispatch and a fellow at Type Media Center.
 TomDispatch began in November 2001 as his unnamed e-list of commentary and collected articles from the world press.
 In December 2002, it gained its name, became a project of Type Media Center, and went online as “a regular antidote to the mainstream media.”

 Before that, Engelhardt worked as an editor at Pacific News Service in the early 1970s, and, these last three decades, an editor in book publishing.
-For 15 years, he was Senior Editor at Pantheon Books where he edited and published award-winning works ranging from Art Spiegelman’s Maus and John Dower’s War Without Mercy to Eduardo Galeano’s Memory of Fire trilogy.
-He is now Consulting Editor at Metropolitan Books, as well as co-founder and co-editor of Metropolitan’s best-selling The American Empire Project.
+He was Senior Editor at Pantheon Books for 15 years, where he edited and published award-winning works ranging from Art Spiegelman’s Maus and John Dower’s War Without Mercy to Eduardo Galeano’s Memory of Fire trilogy.
+He is now Consulting Editor at Metropolitan Books, as well as co-founder and co-editor of Metropolitan’s best-selling American Empire Project.
 Many of the authors whose books he has edited and published over the years now write for TomDispatch.
-A collection of interviews with several of them have been published in the form of a book, called Mission Unaccomplished: TomDispatch Interviews with American Iconoclasts and Dissenters (Nation Books, 2006), and The World According to TomDispatch: America and the Age of Empire (Verso, 2008).
+A collection of interviews with several of them were published in Mission Unaccomplished: TomDispatch Interviews with American Iconoclasts and Dissenters (Nation Books, 2006), and The World According to TomDispatch: America and the Age of Empire (Verso, 2008).

 Tomgram: Engelhardt, An "Earned Media" Presidency